On The Issues

 - Gun violence is an epidemic in America, causing over 40,000 annual deaths, far surpassing every other developed nation and western democracy.
-Meaningful gun laws work, in which responsible citizens have access to firearms for self-defense and hunting needs, however our citizens and schoolchildren protected from mass shooters and terrorists.
+Meaningful gun laws work, allowing responsible citizens have access to firearms for self-defense and hunting needs, but keeping our citizens and schoolchildren protected from mass shooters and terrorists.

 We can look to the rest of the world for evidence that responsible gun laws work: